Last Updated on

 What could be more satisfying than a creamy bowl of warm soaked coconut oil oatmeal in the morning?
-Full of fibre and healthy fats this coconut oil oatmeal is guaranteed to power you through lunch!
+Full of fibre, protein and healthy fats this coconut oil oatmeal is guaranteed to power you through lunch!

 Why soak oatmeal?

 When I first embarked on my journey to better health I read the wonderful and eye-opening book – The Nourished Kitchen by Jennifer Mcgruther.
 In The Nourished Kitchen Jennifer outlines how to soak grains and why we should be soaking our grains.
 In a nutshell grains, beans and legumes contain phytic acid.
 Phytic acid is an antinutrient which binds up minerals preventing your body from fully absorbing them.
 Soaking grains overnight in an acidic solution helps to mitigate the effects of phytic acid.